Jordan Ramos: Guinness world record broken

 In 2008 he was set a challenge by Sky1 to try to beat the record for the longest slam dunk performed from a trampoline.
 He rose to the challenge and live on TV at Pinewood Studio, Ramos became the Guinness World Record Breaker.
 He held onto the record for three years, performing on programs such as Blue Peter, China Central Television and Italian television.
 In 2011 he entered the Guinness Book of Records.

-Wife Swap Controversy
+Wife Swap appearance

-On 29 June 2009, Ramos, his parents, and brother Samuel appeared on the last series of the British program Wife Swap on Channel 4.
-In the program the swapping mother was not happy because the thirteen- and five-year-old boys spent over nine hours each week training in trampolining and tumbling.
-She made the boys stay at home to bake cakes instead of training in gymnastics.
+On 29 June 2009, Ramos, his parents and brother appeared on the last series of the British program Wife Swap on Channel 4.